FITI-HCITA/fitipower_sic_2024/README.md

 * 2024.06.17 🔥 Welcome you attend to 6/27 and 7/4 training camp.

-## Please refer related folders to get more information.
+## Troubleshooting
+If you encounter any problem with 2024 AI Competition, please write [email](mailto:support.ai@fitipower.com) to us.